aubreymoore/Guam-CRB-Damage-Map-2021-05/press-release-roadside.md

 CRB damage surveys on Guam use an innovative method developed by UOG entomologist Dr. Aubrey Moore.
 High definition digital images are recorded along roadsides of all major routes at a rate of one per second by a smart phone attached to a vehicle.
 Back in the lab, a computer program developed using an artificial intelligence technique called *deep learning* examines every image, finds all coconut palms, measures CRB damage to each palm, and generates an interactive map which is published on the internet (**Fig. 1**).

 Moore says the new damage survey method is a big improvement over the standard CRB damage monitoring method which requires visual inspection and assessment of individual palms: “We can now quickly measure damage to tens of thousands of palms instead of a few hundred.
 This means that our damage estimates are much more precise.
-The data will be used to measure changes in damage in response to CRB pest control activities.” (**Fig. 2**)
+The data will be used to measure changes in damage in response to CRB pest control activities.”
+Since the surveys started in October 2020, the proportion of coconut palms with visible damage from CRB has ranged between 19% and 23% (**Fig. 2**).

 Moore’s work on monitoring CRB damage on Guam is supported by grants from the US Department of the Interior – Office of Insular Affairs and the US Forest Service.